tnir/eksctl/site/content/gitops-quickstart/01-apply-gitops.md

 Welcome to a fully GitOpsed world!

-- xxx: creating your own QuickStart style repo and give that as an argument to eksctl gitops apply or eksctl generate config
+- xxx: creating your own QuickStart style repo and give that as an argument to eksctl gitops apply or eksctl generate profile

 ## Conclusion